Marketing offers are a great way to improve your inbound marketing efforts

 What exactly is a marketing offer?

-A marketing offer is something that you provide to a visitor in return for them taking a specific action, such as giving you their email address or signing up as a member on your site.
-Most marketing offers don't have a price tag for the visitor, but they are never truly free.
-It's an exchange, not a one-sided giveaway.
+A marketing offer is something that you provide to a website visitor in return for them taking a specific action, such as giving you their email address or signing up as a member on your site.
+It is a valuable tool for any inbound marketing program.

 Good marketing offers